Bam Bradley

-George L. "Bam" Bradley II (born June 26, 1994) is an American former professional football linebacker.
-He played college football at Pittsburgh.
+George L. "Bam" Bradley II (born June 26, 1994) is an American former professional football player who was a linebacker for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.

 High school

 Bradley attended Trotwood-Madison High School and was a two-time Associated Press All-Ohio Division II honoree.

 College career

 Bradley started in 8 games at Pittsburgh, finished his career with 106 tackles, 17 for loss and 4 sacks.

 Professional career

 Bradley signed with the Baltimore Ravens as an undrafted free agent on May 5, 2017.
 Bradley made the Ravens 53-man roster as an undrafted rookie, but his rookie season was cut short due to injury.
 He suffered a torn ACL in Week 2 against the Browns and was placed on injured reserve on September 19, 2017.

 On August 31, 2018, Bradley was placed on the physically unable to perform list to start the season while recovering from the torn ACL.

 On March 19, 2019, Bradley was released by the Ravens.